 - For the United States and United Kingdom and other rich but constrained markets, there will be a greater focus on offering consumers a sense of value.
 This means innovation, marketing and brand management aimed at attracting consumers who feel constrained financially but remain interested in high quality experiences.
 It means shifting resources toward discount formats, a focus on limiting costs, and a recognition that consumers will purchase fewer big ticket items or experiences and, perhaps, purchase more accessory items.

 - The rise of China as a consumer market will come in conjunction with a rise in the currency and wages of China.
 Consequently, China will become a somewhat less attractive location for sourcing low-value-added products, and therefore consumer goods companies will diversify their supply chains.
 Less sourcing will take place in China’s big coastal cities.
 Instead, there will be an increase in sourcing from China’s interior cities (with far lower wages) as well as other low wage countries (India, Vietnam, Central Europe, Central America) that, in some cases, are closer in location to the final market.
 The latter fact will be important if there is a substantial rise in transport costs associated with high energy prices.

 What about the longer term?

 The changes taking place in the global economy will render a new economic structure that is likely to be with us until the next business cycle.
 Although the focus of this article is on the next few years, the trends discussed are likely to be sustained over a much longer time – perhaps as long as the next two decades.
 Consequently, consumer companies would be wise to keep this in mind when making long-term plans.
 DR

-Ira Kalish is director of consumer research for Deloitte Research, Deloitte Services LP.
+Ira Kalish is director of global economics for Deloitte Research, Deloitte Services LP.